DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 If the players indicate an interest in attacking Volenta, Rahadin swiftly moves to interpose, placing one hand on the jet-black hilt of his saber while placing the other on the aggressing player’s chest.
 “You are guests within these walls," he says softly, “but do not forget where you are."
 His eyes glint dangerously.
 “To violate the sanctity of guestright here is to invite . . . severe consequences."

 > [!abstract]+ **Dead Volenta**
-> If the players previously killed Volenta in [[Arc E - St. Andral’s Feast]], Anton instead spills his wine on Ludmilla.
+> If the players previously killed Volenta in [[Arc D - St. Andral's Feast]], Anton instead spills his wine on Ludmilla.
 Rather than shattering her wine glass, she instead summons a nimbus of crackling lightning around her free hand.
 “Perhaps Volenta broke you beyond repair," she murmurs coldly, lifting her hand toward his chest as he whimpers in fear.
 “I have long since grown used to cleaning up her messes."
 ### The Lord of the Castle
 Whether the players successfully convince or distract Volenta or not, Strahd then immediately descends from <span class="citation">K19.
 Grand Landing (p.
 58)</span> into <span class="citation">K8.
 Great Entry (p.
 55)</span>.